 After World War II, the fort was deactivated, the guns removed, some buildings were demolished, but almost all batteries are available for exploration today.

-Opened for public in 1955, 4,300-acre Fort Stevens State Park offers an exploration of history and wildlife.
+Opened to the public in 1955, 4,300-acre Fort Stevens State Park offers an exploration of history and wildlife.
 The park is known for its recreational opportunities as well.

 Historic Military Site